iota-xSK/huxn/README.md

 # Uxn

-An assembler and emulator for the [Uxn stack-machine](https://wiki.xxiivv.com/site/uxn.html), written in ANSI C.
+An assembler and emulator for a modified, harvard architecture version the [Uxn stack-machine](https://wiki.xxiivv.com/site/uxn.html), written in C.

-## Download binaries

-Binaries are available for 64-bit x86 computers running [Linux](https://drive.100r.co/uxn/uxn-essentials-lin64.tar.gz), [Windows](https://drive.100r.co/uxn/uxn-essentials-win64.zip) and [macOS](https://drive.100r.co/uxn/uxn-essentials-mac64.tar.gz).
+Currently the assembler is completely non-functional.
+Rom loading is clunky and will change with the introduction of a new file format.

 ## Build